FDA UDI Requirements for In-Line Laser Marking

 - Automatic entry of serialized components into the electronic tracking log saves time and prevents clerical errors, which can be costly during an FDA audit.

-- In-line marking avoids the added engineering and retooling costs of serializing through redesign.
+- In-line marking avoids the added engineering and retooling costs of serializing through a redesign.

 Manufacturers providing serialization are often expected to provide full traceability for a manufactured part, extending over the part’s lifetime.
 Luckily, many laser marking systems today include sophisticated software control solutions for rapid, automated parts marking and encoding.
 To comply with regulatory marking requirements, the laser marking equipment is programmed to index through a sequence that gives each part a separate mark.
 When this occurs, the logging and reporting process generates an entry that may include date and time stamp, batch number, and other data collected for the individual part.
 This tracking information is then stored as data, on a local computer or processor, to be provided to the customer with the ordered parts as they ship as well as retained as a backup.